kingkey0101/kingkey0101/README.md

-# Keylan King — Front-End Developer
+# Keylan King — Frontend Developer

 Building fast, pixel‑perfect React apps for web and restaurant tech; bootcamp grad with hands‑on internships and a culinary degree.